 Create and Configure the Shared Folder

-- Open Fire Explorer and create a folder named "sessions-storage" in C:\ drive.
+- Open Fire Explorer and create/name a folder in C:\ drive.

-- Right-click on the sessions-storage folder and select Properties.
+- Right-click on the new folder and select Properties.

 - Select the 'Manage NFS Sharing...' button.